petermr/petermr/README.md

 garg.
 CLI.
 PyPi: https://pypi.org/project/pygetpapers/
 * https://github.com/petermr/pyami.
 Port of Java https://github.com/petermr/ami3 to Python (@petermr).
 CLI.
 Includes a prototype GUI in `tkinter`.
 PyPi: https://pypi.org/project/py4ami/ (Note there is already an unrelated `pyAMI` in `PyPi` so in that namespace we are `py4ami`, but on Github it's `pyami`)
 * https://github.com/petermr/pyamiimage.
 Analysis of scientific duagrams (@petermr, @anuvc).
 No CLI, or PyPI yet.
 * https://github.com/petermr/docanalysis.
 Text-based analysis of scientific articles (@shweatahegde).
-CLI under dev.
-No PyPi yet.
+[PyPI] (https://pypi.org/project/docanalysis/)
 * https://github.com/petermr/cevopen.
 Projects, dictionaries and outreach for analysing articles in plant sciences.
 * https://github.com/petermr/openvirus.
 Projects, dictionaries and outreach for analysing articles on viral epidemics.
 * https://github.com/petermr/crops.
 NIPGR-intern projects on crops.
 Minicorpora and dictionaries for terpene synthases